apigee/devrel/CONTRIBUTING.md

 just a few small guidelines you need to follow.

 1. Sign a Contributor License Agreement (see below).
-1. Fork the repo, develop and test your changes
+1. Fork the repo, develop and test your changes.
 1. Develop using the following guidelines to help expedite your review:
     1. Ensure that your code adheres to the existing [style](https://google.github.io/styleguide).